-In this preliminary section, we show how blocking is represented by the different reanalyses that 150 serve as the reference for the model simulations evaluated in section 4.
-Fig. 1 shows the clima-151 tological blocking frequency from ERA-40 and ERA-Interim for the four seasons.
-During winter 152 (Fig. 1a), we reproduce the well-known (e.g., Anstey et al. 2013) distribution with blocking pre-153 dominantly occurring in the Atlantic/European and Pacific sectors.
-Within the Atlantic/European sector, preferred regions of blocking occurrence are over southeast Greenland, the North Sea, and 155 the Ural Mountains.
-In spring (Fig. 1b), two maxima of blocking frequency over Europe can be 156 seen to the west and north of the British Isles and to the east of the Baltic Sea.
-In summer, blocking 157 events are identified over a wide range of longitudes spanning Greenland, Eurasia and Alaska, and 158 there is no clear distinction between a region of Atlantic and Pacific blocking.
-Finally, during au-159 tumn, the spatial distribution of blocking occurrence is similar to that in spring, but the frequency is smaller than in spring throughout the Northern Hemisphere.
-161
+In this preliminary section, we show how blocking is represented by the different reanalyses that serve as the reference for the model simulations evaluated in section 4.
+Figure 1 shows the climatological blocking frequency from ERA-40 and ERA-Interim for the four seasons.
+During winter (Fig. 1a), we reproduce the well-known (e.g., Anstey et al. 2013) distribution with blocking predominantly occurring in the Atlantic-European and Pacific sectors.
+Within the Atlantic-European sector, preferred regions of blocking occurrence are over southeast Greenland, the North Sea, and the Ural Mountains.
+In spring (Fig. 1b), two maxima of blocking frequency over Europe can be seen to the west and north of the British Isles and to the east of the Baltic Sea.
+In summer, blocking events are identified over a wide range of longitudes spanning Greenland, Eurasia, and Alaska, and there is no clear distinction between a region of Atlantic and Pacific blocking.
+Finally, during autumn, the spatial distribution of blocking occurrence is similar to that in spring, but the frequency is smaller than in spring throughout the Northern Hemisphere.

 We use Fig. 1 to introduce some regions, outlined by the blue boxes, which will be used to calculate area-averaged blocking statistics presented later in the paper.
 We refer to these regions as Greenland (GL), Atlantic (ATL), Baltic (BAL), and Pacific (PAC).
-We also consider a Northern Europe (NEU) area which is the joint area of ATL and BAL and better corresponds to the climatological spatial distribution of blocking frequency during winter.
+We also consider a northern Europe (NEU) area, which is the joint area of ATL and BAL and better corresponds to the climatological spatial distribution of blocking frequency during winter.

 Time series of the interannual variability of blocking frequency are shown in Fig. 2.
-It can be seen that there is very close agreement between the ERA-40, ERA-Interim and MERRA reanalyses products in Europe (Fig. 2a,b) and also close agreement in the PAC and GL regions (Fig. 2c,d) where fewer in-situ observations are assimilated by the reanalyses.
-This close agreement is not surprising since blocking anticyclones are slow-moving synoptic-scale systems that should be captured by all of the reanalyses.
-This agreement also justifies using a concatenated dataset from two reanalyses (Fig. 1) as the reference against which model simulations are evaluated.
+It can be seen that there is very close agreement between the ERA-40, ERA-Interim, and MERRA products in Europe (Figs. 2a,b) and also close agreement in the PAC and GL regions (Figs. 2c,d) where fewer in situ observations are assimilated by the reanalyses.
+This close agreement is not surprising since blocking anticyclones are slow-moving synoptic-scale systems that should be captured by all